 - Place chopped dates and water in a saucepan and bring to a boil.
 Allow the mixture to boil for 1 minute.
 Stir in the baking soda and continue stirring on the heat for 10-15 seconds.
 Remove from heat and blend the dates using an immersion blender.
 Set aside to cool.

 - Cream the butter, sugar, salt and vanilla till light and fluffy.
 Add in the eggs one at a time, and mix well to combine.

 - Mix in the cooled date purée.
 The mixture will be lumpy.

 - Fold in the sifted flour and baking powder.
 Pour the batter into the prepared tin/ ramekins and bake for 25-30 minutes or until a skewer inserted into the center of the pudding comes out clean.
 Note that baking time will be lesser if using ramekins.

-- For the toffee sauce: While the cake is baking, combine brown sugar, butter and cream in a saucepan and bring to a boil.
+- While the cake is baking, combine brown sugar, butter and cream in a saucepan and bring to a boil.
 Allow to boil until the sugar is all melted.
 Take off the heat and stir in the vanilla.
 Reserve.

 - Serve your sticky toffee pudding warm with a scoop of vanilla ice cream!

 Tucked away at the top of Foodhall@Linking Road, Foodhall Cookery Studio (FCS) is an experimental kitchen and a contemporary venue for cooking classes and workshops.
 Since the lockdown, FCS have started hosting virtual cook-alongs via Zoom.
 Discover their globe-trotting line-up of upcoming classes here. | Instagram @FoodhallCookeryStudio